TV picks for April 9: ‘Homeland,’ gospel music

-It’s the season-six finale for the complex drama; gospel singers and writers receive awards.
+It’s the season-six finale for the complex drama.
+Also on TV on Sunday: Stellar Gospel Music Awards, “NCIS Los Angeles” and “Real Housewives of Atlanta.”

 Season-six finale of the popular thriller drama will hopefully answer the complex questions running through this season’s story lines of intelligence operations taking place between a presidential election and inauguration day.
 6 p.m.
 Sunday; repeats at 9 p.m., on Showtime.